Incentives

 All potential customers should consult their tax professional to learn how tax credits and rules may apply for their situation.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.

-Federal Renewable Energy Tax Credit: This federal tax credit covers 26% of the cost of a solar electric system installed before December 31, 2022, decreases to 22% in 2023, and expires at the end of 2023.
+Federal Solar Tax Credit: This federal residential solar tax credit covers 30% of the cost of a solar electric system for installations between 2022-2032; it decreases to 26% for systems installed in 2033 and to 22% for systems installed in 2034.
+The tax credit expires starting in 2035 unless Congress renews it.
 To calculate the tax credit first subtract the value of the Energy Trust incentive from the total installed cost to determine the customers out of pocket cost.
 Find more information on the tax credit here.

 Business